 Stuffed peppers and tacos unite in this low carb recipe.
 Dig into crunchy tacos with simple, one-ingredient taco shells made from vitamin C-rich bell peppers.
-Enjoy Taco Tuesday keto-style!
+Enjoy Taco Tuesday healthy-style!

 Tender, marinated steak is cooked up with fresh, crisp broccoli for a 15-minute meal that’s ready in a snap.
-This lightened-up version of your favorite takeout is filled with nutritious, keto friendly ingredients.
+This lightened-up version of your favorite takeout is filled with nutritious, low-carb ingredients.

 Pump up the vitamin C in your main course with this unique, vegetarian dish.
 Fresh cauliflower is coated in an almond flour crust, creating a crispy, plant-based steak.